 The following analogy has helped me immensely keep things in perspective.

 Our job as a parent is to plant the seed in the soil and tend to it.
 THAT IS IT.
-We plant the seed and make sure the soil is right, the environment is right (get enough water, nourishment, little trimming, light exposure, temperature etc.).
-Tending, tending, tending, always tending to the environment until it is they self sufficient.
+We plant the seed and make sure the soil is right; the environment is right (get enough water, nourishment, little trimming, light exposure, temperature, etc.).
+Tending, tending, tending, always tending to the environment until it is self-sufficient.

 However, we do not tell the seed how to do its magic.
 The seed knows when to pop.
 The seed knows how to grow.
 The seed knows what it is and how it will grow.
-Given the correct environment the magic of life emerges.
-Just continually tend to the environment and influence rather than force.
+Given the correct environment, the magic of life emerges.
+Continually tend to the environment and influence rather than force.

 I am learning not to worry.
-I am learning not try to control life.
-What I have noticed when my child’s optimal conditions are met they are magnetized to me, I have greater influence, and they naturally pick up on our family values.
+I am learning not to try to control life.
+What I have noticed when my child’s optimal conditions are met, they are magnetized to me, I have greater influence, and they naturally pick up on our family values.

 Photo by Ravi Roshan via Unsplash